Perpetual motion: Patents

-The European Patent Classification (ECLA) has classes including patent applications on perpetual motion systems: ECLA classes "F03B17/04: Alleged perpetua mobilia ..." and "F03B17/00B: [... machines or engines] (with closed loop circulation or similar : ...
-Installations wherein the liquid circulates in a closed loop; Alleged perpetua mobilia of this or similar kind ...".
+The European Patent Classification (ECLA) has classes including patent applications on perpetual motion systems: ECLA classes "F03B17/04: Alleged perpetua mobilia" and "F03B17/00B: [... machines or engines] (with closed loop circulation or similar : ...
+Installations wherein the liquid circulates in a closed loop; Alleged perpetua mobilia of this or similar kind".

 Apparent perpetual motion machines

-As "perpetual motion" can exist only in isolated systems, and since true isolated systems do not exist, there are no real "perpetual motion" devices.
-However, there are concepts and technical drafts that propose "perpetual motion", but on closer analysis it is revealed that they actually "consume" some sort of natural resource or latent energy, such as the phase changes of water or other fluids or small natural temperature gradients, or simply cannot sustain indefinite operation.
+As a perpetual motion machine can only be defined in a finite isolated system with discrete parameters, and since true isolated systems do not exist (among other things, due to quantum uncertainty), "perpetual motion" in the context of this article is better defined as a "perpetual motion machine", since a machine is a "a mechanically, electrically, or electronically operated device for performing a task", whereas "motion" is simply movement (such as Brownian motion).
+Distinctions aside, on the macro scale, there are concepts and technical drafts that propose "perpetual motion", but on closer analysis it is revealed that they actually "consume" some sort of natural resource or latent energy, such as the phase changes of water or other fluids or small natural temperature gradients, or simply cannot sustain indefinite operation.
 In general, extracting work from these devices is impossible.

 Resource consuming

 Some examples of such devices include: